On November 8, 2016, Oregon voters passed Ballot Measure 99, authorizing funds from the state lottery

-The goal of the grant program is to provide all Oregon school districts and ESDs straightforward access to funds and expertise that will enable them to provide students with a quality outdoor educational experience, tailored to local wants and needs, within a safe, supportive environment.
+The goal of the funding program is to provide all Oregon school districts and ESDs straightforward access to funds and expertise that will enable them to provide students with a quality outdoor educational experience, tailored to local wants and needs, within a safe, supportive environment.

-OSU Extension Service is the lead agency for administering this program and, in accordance with the law, is working to convene an Advisory Committee to develop the grant program framework.
+OSU Extension Service is the lead agency for administering this program and, in accordance with the law, is working to convene an Advisory Committee to develop the funding program framework.
 The Advisory Committee will reflect geographic and demographic diversity and include representatives from the environmental community, the natural resources community and fifth- or sixth-grade educators, among others.

-In addition, it is expected that OSU Extension will provide multiple opportunities for interested parties to provide input on various aspects of the grant program such as curriculum, Outdoor School programming, staff training, etc.
+In addition, it is expected that OSU Extension will provide multiple opportunities for interested parties to provide input on various aspects of the funding program such as curriculum, Outdoor School programming, staff training, etc.

 OSU has resources and expertise in all aspects of administering camp programs, curriculum design and development, staff training, etc., as well as expertise in building partnerships and collaboration through community engagement.
 OSU Extension’s resources and knowledge will provide an opportunity to work collaboratively with partners to provide high quality and equitable Outdoor School experiences for every student.